 - And now it’s time for some crime.
 Those misty/rainy days are perfect excuses for insulting in something a little dark but not too bloodthirsty.
 The British Crime Classics imprint sounds the perfect solution to me and thanks to the generosity of Ali at I am the possessor of The Hog’s Back Mystery by Freeman Wills Crofts which is set deep in the English countryside.
 You can see Ali’s review here and why I’m keen to read this.

 - 1947 club: This is an initiative by Karen at Kaggsy’s Ramblings and Simon of Stuck in a Book which will run October 10-15.
 It’s only a few weeks ahead but I still don’t know what I am going to read.
 Maybe Hans Fallada’s Alone in Berlin which is based on the true story of a working class husband and wife who, acting alone, became part of the German Resistance. .More on the 1947 club is here

 The order in which these books appear in my list has no significance at all.
 I reserve the right to read in whatever sequence I want ….

 I equally reserve the right to read only some of them or indeed none of them if something else comes along that exerts a greater pull. 🙂

-Posted on September 27, 2016, in Australia, China, Nigeria, Top Ten Tuesday, United Kingdom and tagged Freeman Wills Crofts, hans Fallada, Howard Jacobson, Mo Yan, Oliver Goldsmith, Patina Gappah, Peter Ackroyd, Peter Carey, Voltaire, Xue Xinran.
+Posted on September 27, 2016, in British authors, Chinese authors, Nigerian authors, Top Ten Tuesday and tagged Freeman Wills Crofts, hans Fallada, Howard Jacobson, Mo Yan, Oliver Goldsmith, Patina Gappah, Peter Ackroyd, Peter Carey, Voltaire, Xue Xinran.
 Bookmark the permalink.
 19 Comments.